adamjthomas/Growler/README.md

 #### Technologies Used:
 - .NET Core 3.1
-- Swagger

 ## Getting Started
-- Clone the repo: `git clone https://github.com/adamjthomas/QAF.git`
+- Clone the repo: `git clone https://github.com/adamjthomas/Growler.git`
-- Open Growler.sln in Visual Studio (or open the folder in Visual Studio Code)
+- Open `Growler.sln` in Visual Studio (or open the folder in Visual Studio Code)
-- Restore NuGet Packages (`dotnet restore`)
+- Restore NuGet Packages: `dotnet restore`

 ## Bugs
 Found a bug?
 If your issue is not addressed yet, [please open a new issue](https://github.com/adamjthomas/Growler/issues/new).